 - Mobility and globalization

 - AI and Machine Learning integration

 With the current business evolution pace, the organizations cannot afford to ignore the transformative analytics and decision making techniques of next-generation ERP.
 The traditional ERP structure was very much one dimensional and monolithic.
 According to a study conducted by the American Institute of CPAs (AICPA) and Oracle,

 “Despite the major role these systems and software play, more than three-quarters of business leaders report that their ERP systems aren’t addressing their current needs, let alone preparing them for the future.”

 The SAP Suite, S/4HANA, is a perfect example of how ERP is advancing.
-The “in-memory analytics” concept used by SAP HANA database speeds up the query and searches almost in real-time.
+The “in-memory analytics” concept used by the SAP HANA database speeds up the query and searches almost in real-time.
 The other notable highlights of the new HANA is its appliance-based deployment model.
 Furthermore, the SAP HANA also has its own Cloud Platform and certified CSPs.

-The next-gen ERP is a perfect example of Hybrid IT strategy with one leg on the Cloud and other on the On-premise systems.
+The next-gen ERP is a perfect example of a Hybrid IT strategy with one leg on the Cloud and other On-premise systems.
 ERP’s cloud model thus allows a coexisting deployment.
 Also, the measured transition helps to ease the implementation of the new ERP with cloud deployment.
 Compared to earlier times the budgeting has become more reasonable and individualized with respect to functions and requirements.